- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 Driving in Buenos Aires can be chaotic.
 The traffic is heavy and frustrating for inexperienced expats.
 Those living in the city with access to the public transport network are advised to avoid driving altogether.
 Expats who can’t avoid driving should do so defensively as local driving behaviour can be quite erratic and aggressive.

-Large expressways extend from Buenos Aires out to most of the country and tend to be in good condition.
-However, many of the roads beyond these are two-lane roads that are in poorer condition and not paved.
+Large expressways extend from Buenos Aires out to most of the country and are well maintained, but expats may find unpaved roads beyond this.
+That said, most of the roads in Argentina are paved and in rather good condition.
 Many of the major highways out of Buenos Aires have been extended and now link to most of Argentina’s major cities.